Investment Office · · 24 min read

 Private equity has become essential infrastructure for serious capital.
 Not speculation.
 Not diversification for its own sake.
 Infrastructure.
 Something happened recently that makes this clearer than ever: according to Deloitte's 2024 Global Family Office Report, private equity has officially surpassed public equity as the dominant asset class in family office portfolios.
 PE now represents 30% of the average family office allocation, up from 22% in 2021.
 Public equities have dropped to 25%.

-But here's what most people don't realise: getting access takes more than capital.
-One need relationships, a process, and understand what actually signing up for.
+But what most people don't realise: getting access takes more than capital.
+You need relationships.
+You need a process.
+And you need to understand what you're actually signing up for — including how the broader investment landscape shapes which opportunities reach you in the first place.

 Why Serious Capital Keeps Moving into Private Markets

-Let's start with the obvious question.
+The obvious question first.
 Why bother with all the complexity?

 Returns